 UPDATE: October 2019: Thanks to a reader for confirming that Shona’s Alpine Kathmandu is continuing to supply trekkers and hikers with gear! (and yes my 2014 thermals are still working well too!!)

-UPDATE: 21st October 2017 – Thanks to Jeff DuPilka for confirming that Shonas Kathmandu is still in operation (despite having no internet presence) and that Andy and Shona are both well and continue to sell great gear for your treks!
+UPDATE: 21st October 2017 – Thanks to Jeff DuPilka for confirming that Shona’s Alpine Thamel Kathmandu is still in operation (despite having no internet presence) and that Andy and Shona are both well and continue to sell great gear for your treks!
 (My 2014 thermals are still going well!)

 If you want to see what we trekked with – here’s our Trek Gear List.
-Our plan was to supplement the stuff we’d been travelling with for 10 months, buy only what was needed and donate what we did not want to carry afterwards.
+We planned to supplement the stuff we’d been traveling with for 10 months, buy only what was needed, and donate what we did not want to carry afterward.
 Therefore we were on a budget.

 What Trek Are We Going on?

 We are doing the Everest Circuit via the Cho La Pass.
 It is an 18-day trek that starts with us flying from Kathmandu to Lukla.
 We then head up to Namche Bazaar, then towards the Gokyo Lakes, over the Cho La Pass to Everest Base camp, and return via the Tengboche Monastery.